MoniPar/quiz/README.md

 * Another issue that arose while manually testing on certain iOS devices was that when the radio button label in the quiz was selected, rather than displaying the selected option with the blue background and white text, the hover/focus background style was being displayed.
 This changed the label text to white and it was hard to read with the displayed bright background colour.

 Solution: The 'radio-label' hover/focus styles did not have a color property set to the dark color.
 This was included, and made the text more readable when selected.
-Since hover was not needed for the small screen sizes it was decided to move the hover/focus styles into a media query for minimum screen size of 760px.
+Since hover was not needed for the small screen sizes it was decided to move the hover styles into a media query which applies the styles only on devices with hover capabilities.

 ## Bugs Left Unfixed

-Due to time constraints the following bugs have been noted to fix on a later date.
+Due to time constraints the following bugs have been noted to fix at a later date.

 * While keyboard navigation between the displayed exhibits seems to work well on Chrome, Safari and Edge it is still an issue on Firefox.
 Having the 'Quiz' div as the focusable area seems to be adding an extra step for voice over on android.
 This, however seems to be working well with iOS devices.
 * Voice over on iOS does not read from the first element on the Score Display.